Where do you get most of your sales leads?

 But, is that blog helping you get more sales leads?
 Can you measure the direct impact it has on your business?
 (Yes, it is possible for a blog to have a direct, measurable impact on your business!)

-Producing targeted and relevant blog posts, tailored to the needs of your customer, will boost your presence on search engines like Google and Yahoo.
+Producing targeted and relevant blog posts, tailored to the needs of your customer, will boost your presence on search engines.
 And the easier you are to find on these search engines, the more website visitors you’ll get.
 The more visitors you get, the more chances you’ll have to capture leads.
 (I’ll get more into lead capture in the next section.)

 So what do I mean by “consistent”?
 Well, according to new research, those who publish weekly blogs are 2.5 times more likely to report strong results than those who publish monthly or less.